-(Psalms 66:8) Bless our God, O peoples; let the sound of his praise be heard,
+(Psalms 66:8) O bless our God, ye people, and make the voice of his praise to be heard:

 God is the God of all peoples.
 All people need to live in a way that will bring God a blessing and true happiness in His relationship with them.
 The fact that some choose not to praise God for the fact that He has given them life does not lessen their obligation or our obligation to praise Him in ways that others can hear and appreciate.